MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -CustomMethod

 Specifies custom method used for the web request.
-This can be used with the Request Method required by the endpoint is not an available option on the **-Method**. **-Method** and **-CustomMethod** cannot be used together.
+This can be used with the Request Method required by the endpoint is not an available option on the **Method**. **Method** and **CustomMethod** cannot be used together.

 Example:

 Invoke-WebRequest -uri 'https://api.contoso.com/widget/' -CustomMethod 'TEST'